Senior Vice President

 Tucker also serves as President of Academic Properties, Inc. (API), a holding company owned by the University to purchase and manage its real estate properties, and principal of Drexel University City Development, LLC, a joint venture between Drexel University and Wexford Science & Technology.

 As Senior Vice President for Drexel University he is Vice Chair for the University City District (UCD), a 2.2 square mile area of West Philadelphia.
 An independent, not-for-profit organization, UCD builds effective partnerships to maintain a clean and safe environment and promotes, plans, and advocates for University City's diverse, urban community.
 He also serves as Vice Chair for the Schuylkill River Development Corporation, a public private partnership leading the development of Schuylkill Banks; working with federal, state, city and private agencies to coordinate, plan and implement economic, recreational, environmental and cultural improvements and tourism initiatives on the lower Schuylkill River between the Fairmount Dam and the Delaware River.
 Tucker also serves on the Executive Board of the March of Dimes' Transportation, Building & Construction Awards Luncheon.

-Tucker arrived from Cincinnati, where he served as vice president for administrative and business services at the University of Cincinnati.
+Tucker arrived from Cincinnati, where he served as vice president for Student Life and Administrative Services at the University of Cincinnati.
 He began his career at Cincinnati in 1977 at the age of 19 as acting supervisor in parking services, and moved through the administrative ranks to his most recent position.

 As vice president, he was responsible for the combined operations of 1,800 university employees in 40 departments, 12.5 million square feet of building assets valued at more than $2 billion and a $200 million annual operating budget.
 Upon his retirement from the University of Cincinnati, following 30 years of service, he was honored as being one of only a few non-academic administrators to be given the title of Vice President Emeritus in the University's history.